Dodowingster/PADA-Postman-APIs-Documentation-Automation/readme.md

 ### Route Parameter Extraction
 - Automatically detects `check()` validations from Express.js routes
 - Maps parameters to corresponding API endpoints
+- Postmen does not save the data type of the parameters, so we need to manually add them.
+However since most API routes are using `check()` to validate the data type, we can just use the `check()` function to extract the datatypes and determine if its a string, number, or boolean.
+Of course, the Backend programmer needs to add the `check()` function to the route. for this feature to be working.

 ### Documentation Elements
 - Sidebar navigation with collapsible sections